TheBlob42/alpacka.nvim/README.md

 | `tag`    | The specific GIT tag will be checked out    |
 | `branch` | The specific GIT branch will be checked out |

-**NOTE**: If the plugin is already installed simply specifying any of these properties will not update it automatically.
+**NOTE**: If a plugin is already installed simply specifying any of these properties will not update it automatically.
 Either update the plugin manually or reinstall it for the desired change to take place

 ### `build`

 Function to trigger after a plugin has either been cloned or updated.
 Use this to download assets, build binaries etc.

-- Called after the plugin has been loaded
+- Called after a plugin has been loaded
   - **After** the `init` function
   - **Before** the `config` function
 - Switches the current working directory temporarily to the plugin folder